VictorXPDE/smlinux/README.md

 For Android & DOS builds use WSL.
 For native builds under Microsoft Windows, first install msys2 and run smlinux from the included mingw terminal. sm64nx builds are not working yet.
 Because whiptail is not available for msys, smlinux will run in with no menus or prompts and config file will open automatically.

 **32-bit notes:**
-sm64nx and Discord Rich Presence are not suppored.
+sm64nx, Discord Rich Presence and Dynos Model Loader for sm64ex are not supported.

 # Frequently Asked Questions
 * [<strong>What does smlinux do?</strong>](#what-does-smlinux-do)